StrawsonDesign/Ultimaker2-Feeder-Reversal/README.md

 print at 3mm^3/s without errors or feeder skips.
 After the feeder reversal each printer was able to print at 9mm^3/s.

-Also note that this is with the stepper motor current set to 1450ma.
+Also note that this is with the stepper motor current set to 1350ma.
-I also have the feeder spring tension gauge set at the first mark slightly below the very top.
+I also have the feeder spring tension gauge set all the way to the top.
+Any extra tension seems to chew up the filament and cause jamming.